KosyanMedia/CollectionSwipableCellExtension/README.md

 ## Using

-Initialize extension object with UITableView or UICollectionView and set a delegate.
+Initialize the extension object with UITableView or UICollectionView and set a delegate.
-isEnabled property allows activate/deactivate functionality.
+isEnabled property allows to activate/deactivate functionality.

 ```swift
 swipableExtension = CollectionSwipableCellExtension(with: tableView)